 - Ich habe Maria gefragt, womit Thomas sein Bier aufgemacht hat.

 Now, indirect questions are actually not limited to stuff like the example… asking without asking or reporting what someone asked.
-We’ll get into more detail when we talk about indirect questions (comin’ up… at some point :), so for today let me just say that indirect questions are … boxes.
+We’ll get into more detail when we talk about indirect questions (comin’ up… at some point :), so for today let me just say that indirect questions are boxes.
 What does that mean, boxes?
-I’ll add a link to the article on boxes below but for now let’s just say that boxes answer to one one question.
-Wait …. so indirect question answers to a question??
+I’ll add a link to the article on boxes below but for now let’s just say that boxes are the different elements in a sentence and each box answers one question, like who, what, where or when.

-I know it sounds odd, but it’s not.
+Yeah, I know it sounds odd, but it makes sense once you see an example.

 - “What’d she say?”